 We envision a community-supported kitchen and food center – a place where local chefs cook healthy, affordable meals using local sustainable ingredients, and community gathers around good food, education and inspiration.
 This is a core group of people who are at the root of this initiative.
 If you are a local chef or you have expertise in food business management, food safety regulation and/or legal aspects of community-based food centers, we’d love to hear from you.
 Heathy food for healthy community!

-Stephanie Oelsligle Jordan, Chef
+Stephanie Oelsligle Jordan, Project Manager, Chef